 - 5-4 Advanced education students/residents in dental public health must be provided with written information about: - a.
 Tuition, stipend and /or the compensation; - b.
 Vacation and sick leave; - c.
 Professional liability coverage; - d.
-Travel essential to completing the program requirements and if funds are available; and - e.
-Current accreditation status of the program.
+Travel essential to completing the program requirements and if funds are available; - e.
+Current accreditation status of the program; and - f.
+American Board of Dental Public Health eligibility and certification process.